briencj/webcjb/wshop2023/test.md

 t <- 5
 ```

-## Construct a systematic layoout and obtain the randomized layout for an RCBD
+## Construct a systematic layout and obtain the randomized layout for an RCBD

 ```r